Lviv: Jewish population

 The first known Jews in Lviv date back to the tenth century.
 The oldest remaining Jewish tombstone dates back to 1348.
 Apart from the Rabbanite Jews there were many Karaites who had settled in the city after coming from the East and from Byzantium.
-After Casimir III conquered Lviv in 1349 the Jewish citizens received many privileges equal to that of other citizens of Poland.
+After Casimir III conquered Lviv in 1349 the Jewish citizens received a number of privileges equal to that of other citizens of Poland.
 Lviv had two separate Jewish quarters, one within the city walls and one outside on the outskirts of the city.
 Each had its separate synagogue, although they shared a cemetery, which was also used by the Crimean Karaite community.
 Before 1939 there were 97 synagogues.

-Before the Holocaust about one-third of the city's population was made up of Jews (more than 140,000 on the eve of World War II).
+Before the Holocaust about one-third of the city's population was Jewish (more than 140,000 on the eve of World War II).
 This number swelled to about 240,000 by the end of 1940 as tens of thousands of Jews fled from the Nazi-occupied parts of Poland into the relative (and temporary) sanctuary of Soviet-occupied Poland (including Lviv) following the Molotov–Ribbentrop Pact that divided Poland into Nazi and Soviet zones in 1939.
 Most of the Jewish population was killed in the Holocaust.
 Meanwhile, the Nazis also destroyed the Jewish cemetery, which was subsequently "paved over by the Soviets".

 Due to the Holocaust and migration, the original Jewish population of the city all but vanished.
 After the war, the remnant was replenished by a newer Jewish population, formed from among the hundreds of thousands of Russians and Ukrainians who migrated to the city.
 The post-war Jewish population peaked at 30,000 in the 1970s.
 Currently, the Jewish population has shrunk considerably as a result of emigration (mainly to Israel and the United States) and, to a lesser degree, assimilation, and is estimated to number a few thousand.
 A number of organisations continue to be active.

 The Sholem Aleichem Jewish Culture Society in Lviv initiated the construction of a monument to the victims of the ghetto in 1988.
 On 23 August 1992, the memorial complex to the victims of the Lwów ghetto (1941–1943) was officially opened.
-During 2011–2012, some anti-Semitic acts against the memorial took place.
+During 2011–2012, some antisemitic acts against the memorial took place.
 On 20 March 2011, it was reported that the slogan "death to the Jews" with a swastika was sprayed on the monument.
-On 21 March 2012, the memorial was vandalized by unknown individuals, in what seemed to be an anti-Semitic act.
+On 21 March 2012, the memorial was vandalized by unknown individuals, in what seemed to be an antisemitic act.